-If an RC oscillator is used, an external resistor between OSC1 and VDD is required and the resistance must range from $24k\Omega$ to $1M\Omega.$ The system clock, divided by 4, is available on OSC2, which can be used to synchronize external logic.
-The RC oscillator provides the most cost effective solution.
-However, the frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
+If an RC oscillator is used, an external resistor between OSC1 and VDD is required whose resistance must range from $24k\Omega$ to $1.5M\Omega.$ The RC oscillator provides the most cost effective solution.
+The frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
 It is, therefore, not suitable for timing sensitive operations where an accurate oscillator frequency is desired.

-If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are required.
-Instead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required (If the oscillating frequency is less than 1MHz).
+If the crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are demanded.
+Instead of a crystal, a resonator can also be connected between OSC1 and OSC2 to obtain a frequency reference, but two external capacitors connected to OSC1 and OSC2 are required.
+If an internal RC oscillator is used, OSC1 and OSC2 can be selected as general I/O lines or as a 32768Hz crystal (RTC) oscillator.
+The frequencies of internal oscillator can be 12MHz, 8MHz and 4MHz which is selected by configuration options.

 The WDT oscillator is a free running on-chip RC oscillator, and no external components are required.
-Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works with a period of approximately $65\mu\text{s}/5\text{V}$ .
-The WDT oscillator can be disabled by options to conserve power.
+Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works with a period of approximately $65\mu s$ at 5V.
+The WDT oscillator can be disabled by configuration options to conserve power.